Lombard-Web-Services/covid19/bot/README.md

 * f - folder where the datas are saved from the relative path of this script (without slash on start and in the end)
 * g - For group request
 * n - options for checking numbers of days between today
+* d - date where all the files will be generated one by one

 the parameter g : Is for grouping result by a specific parameter key, list of parameters :IDMC FIPS Admin2 Province_State Country_Region Country_Code Country_CodeA3 Last_Update Lat Lon Confirmed Deaths Recovered Active Combined_Key,Ndate,NCCdate